 Another building that stands out on the skyline is the 5th tallest construction known as the Walkie Talkie building at 20 Fenchurch Street.
 This odd, top-heavy construction caused havoc at first.
 The curved shape reflected the sun rather like a magnifying glass.
 In the heat it allegedly caused plastic car-parts to melt.
 At the top of the 38-storey building is a sky garden and bar that is popular with visitors.

 Although there have been many new skyscrapers in the capital, there are many more in the planning stage.
 An area of the city that is being developed at speed is the East End, most notably the Shoreditch area.

 The East End was a poor and over-crowded area of the city, overlooked by big companies who weren’t interested in the location.
-In the late 1990s, it became a popular area for new technology start-ups because the rents were low and the contracts were easy to come by.
-By 2004, it became a new technology hot spot, and these days Shoreditch is the 3rd largest area for tech start-ups, behind the USA and China.
+In the late 1990s, it became a popular area for new technology start-ups.
+This was because the rents were low and the contracts were easy to come by.
+By 2004, it became a new technology hot spot.
+These days Shoreditch is the 3rd largest area for tech start-ups, behind the USA and China.
 Of course, cheap rent is now a thing of the past as Shoreditch becomes a trendy place to work and live.
-Google, Facebook, Intel and other technology giants all have space in this part of the city now, and the Old Street roundabout has earned the nickname ‘Silicon Roundabout’ inspired by Silicone Valley in California.
+Google, Facebook, Intel and other technology giants all have space in this part of the city now.
+Plus, the Old Street roundabout has earned the nickname ‘Silicon Roundabout’ inspired by Silicon Valley in California.